cristian-5/Spin/Documentation/Functions.md

 ## Call

-To call a Stack function or procedure you must use the identifier followed by eventual parameters enclosed in round brackets.
+To call a Spin function or procedure you must use the identifier followed by eventual parameters enclosed in round brackets.